MeMstudios/lampros-support/README.md

+Description
+===
+This is a software support middle-ware system that integrates with Gmail, Asana, and Twilio.
+The challenge was to provide our clients with software support without paying an arm and a leg for text notifications with Zendesk.
+The client sends emails to a single email address which forwards a task to Asana.
+Once the task is added, the software reads the message and title, applying an urgent tag if it contains: urgent, asap, or important, in any form.
+After the urgent tag is added (could be added manually as well), it will send a notification email, followed by text messages on a schedule until you leave a comment in Asana.

+Originally, it was set up to add client users to tasks in Asana when they sent a ticket.
+So the agent could respond to an Asana email, leaving a comment in Asana and stopping the urgent text notifications.
+The client complained about too many emails from Asana so we stopped that.
+Which means you have to follow the links from the support ticket email to leave a comment in Asana after you reply to the original email.
+Most of the Gmail functionality is external setup, described below.

 Usage
 ===
 Emails
 ---
 Create the group in Google Admin with the email for the client to send tickets to.
 Add contact@lamproslabs.com to the group.
 Create a filter in the contact@lamproslabs.com account to forward emails to the support project in Asana when the to: matches the software support email address.
+And from: matches the client's email domain.
 The support email must be setup as a user in Asana and *TURN OFF EMAIL NOTIFICATIONS* or you will start an infinite email loop!

-Client email addresses should be added to the Asana project.
+All Agents should be added to the Gmail support group as well.

-If you are in the gmail support group, you should not immediately respond to the initial email.
-Wait until you get the software support notification and take the link to the Asana task and leave a comment there to respond.
-Now everyone will be on the email list.
-contact@lamproslabs.com and the support email addresses should not get Asana notifications.
-Turn them off in Asana.
-Not all the support agents need to be added to the gmail support group.
-Troy gets emails from contact@lamproslabs.com anyway.
-Agents will get emails and texts if you add them to the projects.json file.
+You should respond to the incoming email by removing the software support address and cc'ing all important parties.
+If you don't remove the support address when responding to a ticket, the client will reply, sending another ticket to Asana.

 Add Support Agents
 ---
 Simply, modify the projects.json file and upload to the digissance.com server under `/home/michael/go/src`
 The email should be the support group email and the id is the Asana project id, found in the URL of any project.
 I think it's clear what to do with the agents portion.

+The Webhook
+---
+If you are adding a new support project, you will need to activate a webhook with asana.
+You will just need the Asana API access token from our account.
+I used postman to POST to https://app.asana.com/api/1.0/webhooks with form-data in the body containing resource: new_project_id, target: https://our/webhook/endpoint which should be obscured and kept secret.

 Notes
 ---